IID Sampling from Intractable Distributions: Introduction

 \section{Introduction}

-That Markov Chain Monte Carlo (MCMC) has revolutionized Bayesian computation, is an understatement.
-But in spite of this, MCMC seems to be losing its charm, slowly but steadily, due to the challenges in ascertaining its convergence in practice.
-Even the most experienced MCMC theorists and practitioners are tending to give up on MCMC and looking for deterministic or even ad-hoc approximations to the posteriors on account of the challenges posed by MCMC, which they feel insurmountable.
+That Markov Chain Monte Carlo (MCMC) has revolutionized Bayesian computation is an understatement.
+Yet, despite its impact, MCMC has faced renewed scrutiny due to persistent convergence assessment challenges.
+Even the most experienced MCMC theorists and practitioners often resort to deterministic or ad-hoc approximations to posterior distributions, considering the difficulties of diagnosing convergence insurmountable.

-The concept of perfect simulation, introduced by \ctn{Propp96}, seemed promising initially to the MCMC community for solving the convergence problem.
-Yet, apparent infeasibility of direct practical implementation of the concept in general Bayesian problems managed to act as a deterrent to the community, to the extent of disbelief.
-So much so, that when the article \ctn{Sabya12}, on perfect sampling in the mixture context, was initially submitted to a so-called reputed journal, the reaction of the reviewers was rejection on account of essentially total disbelief in the success of the idea (one of them even remarked that the work was ``too ambitious").
-As such, we are not aware of any promising research on perfect sampling in the recent years.
+The concept of perfect simulation, introduced by \ctn{Propp96}, initially appeared promising to the MCMC community as a solution to the convergence problem.
+However, the apparent infeasibility of direct practical implementation in general Bayesian problems led to skepticism and, in many cases, outright disbelief.
+For instance, when the article by \ctn{Sabya12} on perfect sampling in mixture contexts was submitted to a reputed journal, reviewers rejected it, deeming the idea overly ambitious.
+To our knowledge, little promising research on perfect sampling has appeared in recent years.

-In this article, we take up the task of producing $iid$ realizations from any target distribution on $\mathbb R^d$, where $\mathbb R$ is the real line and $d\geq 1$.
-Our key idea revolves around judicious construction of an infinite sequence of closed ellipsoids, and representing the target distribution as an infinite mixture on the central ellipsoid and the regions between successive concentric ellipsoids (ellipsoidal annuli).
-This construction is a reflection of our insight that the central ellipsoid essentially tends to support the modal region and the annuli tend to support the tail regions of the target distribution.
+In this article, we address the task of producing $iid$ realizations from any target distribution on $\mathbb{R}^d$, with $d \geq 1$, where $\mathbb R$ is the real line.
+Our key idea is to construct an infinite sequence of closed ellipsoids and represent the target distribution as an infinite mixture on the central ellipsoid and the annuli between successive ellipsoids.
+This construction reflects our insight that the central ellipsoid essentially captures the modal region, while the annuli represent the tail regions of the target distribution.